awsdocs/aws-systems-manager-user-guide/doc_source/tagging-automations.md

 ------

 1. You can also tag automations after they run by using your preferred command line tool\.
 Run the following command to add tags to an automation\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]